 The Great Lakes Towing Company has played a major role in the maritime industry on the Great Lakes since its incorporation in New Jersey on July 7, 1899.
 The Company’s founding shareholders comprised a veritable “Who’s Who” of the nation’s great industrialists of the day, including John D. Rockefeller, Jeptha H. Wade, and James R. Sinclair, among others.
-Popularly called “The Towing Company” for its entire 120-year history, the Company has been a significant marine operations link in one of the major economic lifelines of North America — the fourth seacoast and the Great Lakes Seaway System.
-The Towing Company has continuously evolved to meet the changing demands of the agricultural, steel, and construction industries, and the needs of the ships and tug/barge units which serve those industries.
+Popularly called “The Towing Company” for its entire 125-year history, the Company has been a significant marine operations link in one of the major economic lifelines of North America — the fourth seacoast and the Great Lakes Seaway System.
+The Towing Company has continuously evolved to meet the changing demands of the agricultural, steel, and construction industries, and the needs of the ships and tug/barge units that serve those industries.
 The Great Lakes Group of Companies also includes:

 - Tugz International LLC, founded in 1998, specializes in vessel design, construction, and chartering;

 - Admiral Towing & Barge Company, founded in 1999, is primarily engaged in government operations;

 - Soo Line Handling Services, Inc., provides line handling services at the US Army Corps of Engineers at the Soo Locks, Sault Ste.
 Marie, Michigan; and

 - Wind Logistics Inc., a newly created company, participates in the developing offshore wind turbine industry.